 As Halloween approaches, we thought it apt to touch on something scary that we can all relate to: bad dreams.
 There is a long list of common nightmares, but one that we find most interesting is the recurring nightmare concerning teeth.

-Have you ever experienced that terrible moment in a dream when slowly but surely, your teeth start to become loose and fall away?
-If you have never had this nightmare, we hope that you never do- it is terrifying!
-Some dream analysists say that this particular dream indicates an anxiety about control or even a fear of becoming less productive or efficient.
-Asif would certainly sympathise with a need for control as of course orthodontics is all about control of tooth movement.
+Have you ever experienced that terrible moment in a dream when, slowly but surely, your teeth fall out?
+Some dream analysts say that this particular nightmare indicates an anxiety about losing control or even a fear of becoming less productive or efficient.
+As experts in orthodontics, our team can certainly sympathise with a need for control as the field of orthodontics is all about control of tooth movement.

-Looking up the meanings of dreams can be fun but the downside is that there often isn’t enough scientific evidence to back up dream interpretation, but that may be changing.
-A recent study undertaken at The University of New York gives an insight into the source of nightmares.
-Using rats, scientists found that when given a fright while awake using an ‘unpleasant but harmless’ puff of air as they run through a maze, the area where fear is detected in their brains reactivated when they fell asleep.
+Looking up the meanings of dreams is fun, but the downside is that there often isn’t enough scientific evidence to back up interpretation.
+This may be changing, however, as a recent study by the University of New York gives an insight into the source of nightmares.
+Using rats, scientists found that, when given a fright using a harmless puff of air as they ran through a maze, the area where fear is detected in their brains reactivated when they fell asleep.

 The study also indicated that after the rats had explored an environment, the distinct group of neurons (which was seen firing in sequence as the animals moved during the day) replayed as they slept, therefore adding to the well-documented belief that dreams, whether good or bad, are a memory strengthening process.